darrylwest/aws-commons/README.md

 AWS Commons - Node.js Utilities
 ===
-A collection of small node utilities to help with common AWS operations as defined by aws-sdk.
+A collection of small node/AWS utilities to help with common AWS operations as defined by aws-sdk.
 Utilities can be used in CLI scripts or as class objects in larger projects.

 Installation
 ===